 What do you do when you need to make a decision?
 How do you know what makes your new hire tick?
 How do you know what gets under your own skin?

-One of the easiest and definitely most fun ways to delve into both your intrinsic motivations (more on that below) is to play Moving Motivators!
+One of the easiest and definitely most fun ways to delve into both your motivations (more on that below) is to play Moving Motivators!

 But before we delve into those desires let’s first define the difference between

 What is intrinsic motivation?
 According to Jurgen this is defined as people’s innate desires to do well and to have an eagerness for self-control and self-direction in accomplishing objectives.
 Successful intrinsic motivation is the result of the fulfillment of basic desires

 What is extrinsic motivation?
 External rewards such as payments, bonuses or promotions

 Now that we’re clear on that, let’s have a look at the ten motivations.
 Keep in mind that while there are explanations for each one, the most important thing is that each motivator makes sense to you and to your team.
 Take a few minutes before starting to define what each motivator means to you.